cassandre-tech/cassandre-trading-bot/docs/docs/ressources/how-tos/how-to-install-development-tools.md

 ---
 lang: en-US
 title: Install development tools
-description: how to use install the development toosl to work on Cassandre and its website
+description: How to use install the development toosl to work on Cassandre and its website
 ---
 # Install development tools